Animal Flower Cave#8 in Best Things To Do in Barbados

-Named for its sea anemones, Animal Flower Cave is the island's only accessible sea cave, located under the North Point cliffs in the parish of St. Lucy.
-Although it's not as popular as Harrison's Cave or beaches like Foul or Bottom Bay, you might want to make the jaunt from your hotel area to spend at least an hour exploring the caves and possibly swimming in its rock pools.
+Named for its sea anemones, Animal Flower Cave is the island's only accessible sea cave, located under the North Point cliffs in St. Lucy parish.
+Although it's not as popular as Harrison's Cave, you might want to make the jaunt from your hotel area to spend at least an hour exploring the caves.

 Previous travelers warned that though this cave is impressive, getting here is a challenge and the area offers little to do besides see the cave.
 Another word of caution: Watch your step when heading into the cave, since the stairs are steep and the rocks are slippery.